phansch/mini_rfc_for_cargo_lint_configuration/README.md

 The lints can be specified on the workspace level and for individual packages.
 Anything on the package level will override the workspace setup on a per lint basis.
+This means that lints configured in the workspace will act as a default for packages within that workspace, and can be overridden by individual packages.

-Specifying clippy-lints will result in Clippy complaining about unknown lints if Clippy isn't used.
-(TODO is this correct? how?)
+Specifying clippy lints will result in Clippy complaining about unknown lints if Clippy isn't used.
+(TODO this seems a bit unclear)

 ### Why Cargo.toml?